-“A New Ireland” the new book by Niall O’Dowd, IrishCentral Founder will be launched March 10, 2020, and can be preordered on Amazon or from bookstores.
+The following is an excerpt from “A New Ireland” by Niall O’Dowd, founder of IrishCentral.
 In this extract from his book about how Ireland transformed from Europe's most conservative country to among its most liberal, he examines an infamous murder.

 A New Ireland: The murder that changed Ireland